OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 3. **Decaying Stacks:** For statuses like Strength and Weaken, `BattleManager` decrements their stack count by 1 at the end of each turn.

 ## 7.9 Stat Calculation Order of Operations
+Note: The current implementation uses a simpler direct additive model for item bonuses.
+This section describes the target architecture for when status effects and multiplicative abilities are introduced.

 To ensure consistent and predictable stat values, all current stats are calculated dynamically using a strict order of operations.
 This logic is encapsulated within getter methods in `GachaBallInstance.gd` (e.g., `get_current_pwr()`).